ha5ha6/judy_blog/_posts/2019-10-25-topic-series.markdown

 Solution: <br/>
 1. make a set <br/>
-2. bfs using collections.deque  <br/>
+2. put beginWord into bfs (collections.deque)  <br/>
-3. transform in every char of the word <br/>
+3. transform in every char of the word (popleft) <br/>
-4. remove existed newword (transforemed) from the set <br/>
+4. if found valid new word remove it from the set and append it to bfs <br/>

 ```python
 class Solution(object):
     def ladderLength(self, beginWord, endWord, wordList):